koshnic/ratelimit/README.md

-# Redis limiting for ioredis
+# Rate limit for ioredis

 Redis-based rate limiting using the token bucket algorithm.